All Episodes

 Thanks again for your support for the troops and service to this country.

-I said, This is the way it should be.
+I said, this is the way it should be.

-The State Department of people should be in the cargo hold, and I should be up here in the cockpit.
+The State Department people should be in the cargo hold, and I should be up here in the cockpit.

 He's showing me family pictures of his, his wife and daughters, his children.